hoseinghodsi/FCND-P2-3D_Motion_Planning/README.md

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)

 In this project, I modified 'Action' class (planning_utils.py line XXX to YYY) and 'valid_actions' function (planning_utils.py line XXX to YYY) to incorporate diagonal motion.
+However, since I used "Probabilistic Roadmap" method to disretize the space into graph the diagonal motion functionallity was not used.

+I replaced the A* function to be able to work with a non-uniform graph (planning_utils.py line XXX to YYY) and

 #### 6. Cull waypoints
 For this step you can use a collinearity test or ray tracing method like Bresenham.
 The idea is simply to prune your path of unnecessary waypoints.
 Explain the code you used to accomplish this step.

 ### Execute the flight
 #### 1. Does it work?
 It works!

 ### Double check that you've met specifications for each of the [rubric](https://review.udacity.com/#!/rubrics/1534/view) points.